 Many acquaintance rape victims never reach out for the services and assistance they need in the aftermath of their victimization.
 When victims do step forward and report, they are often not believed or experience difficulty in receiving proper services.

 Victims of acquaintance rape need a variety of rights and services including:

 - Accurate information concerning HIV/AIDS and STDs;

 Victims also need information about the criminal case during the investigation, trial and corrections system, as well as information about the offender’s known HIV/AIDS status.

-Acquaintance rape victims have myriad concerns.
-The fear of being blamed, fear of their families, friends or the general public knowing about their victimization, or a sense of futileness due to the belief that justice will not be served prevent many victims from coming forward.
+Acquaintance rape victims have many concerns.
+The fear of being blamed, fear of their families, friends or the general public knowing about their victimization, or a sense of hopelessness due to the belief that justice will not be served prevent many victims from coming forward.
 Preventing secondary victimizations to acquaintance rape victims by the criminal justice system and society is a major concern of the victims’ rights movement.

 1. Intrusion: Attempt by the offender to violate the victim’s personal space and level of comfort.
 May draw close by revealing personal information or through “accidental” touches and stares.

-2. Desensitization: Occurs when the victim feels comfortable with the offender and has come to regard intrusive actions as no longer or, at least less, threatening.
+2. Desensitization: Occurs when the victim feels comfortable with the offender and has come to regard intrusive actions as no longer or, at least less threatening.
 The victim of the desensitization may feel uneasy but convinces himself or herself that the feeling is unfounded.

 3. Isolation: The offender uses the victim’s trust to isolate him or her from others.1

 Resources: 1.
 “Acquaintance Rape .”
 RAINN.
 N.p., n.d.
 Web.
 26 June 2013. <http://www.rainn.org/get-information/types-of-sexual-assault/acquaintance-rape>.